 For your first evening in Istanbul nothing better than some local food.
 Stop by the shore of the Golden Horn and grab one of the fresh fish sandwichs made inside the boats… Yummy!

 What to do in Istanbul on your second day?

 Lots of nice stuff!
-I suggest you go again to Sultanahmet neighbourhood to visit all the other historical attraction there.
+I suggest you go again to Sultanahmet neighborhood to visit all the other historical attractions there.

 Your busy day can start at the Topkapi Palace, a symbol of the Ottoman Empire.
 Explore the rooms, the expositions, and the famous Harem.
 The architecture is beautiful and the view from there is to die for.

-From the Topkapi Palace you can walk to the Hagia Sophia Museum, one of my favourites tourist attraction in Istanbul.
-This powerful building is part of the human history, constructed in 537 the former church and mosque tells our past through paintings, colours and designs.
+From the Topkapi Palace you can walk to the Hagia Sophia Museum, one of my favorites tourist attraction in Istanbul.
+This powerful building is part of the human history, constructed in 537 the former church and mosque tells our past through paintings, colors and designs.

 To finish your tour around the old town you must visit Süleymaniye Mosque, near the Grand Bazaar, and Chora Church, this one is a bit far from Sultanahmet, but you must go see it.